lithops-cloud/lithops/README.md

 	curl -fsSL "https://git.io/fhe9X" | sh /dev/stdin master

-If version is not provided then scipt uses latest release
+If version is not provided then scipt fetch the latest release

 ### Deploy PyWren runtime to your IBM Cloud Functions
 You can create PyWren runtime from the notebook itself: